 - compliance voltage: ± 5V or ± 8V

 - current ranges: 1 nA – 100 mA

 - maximum current: ± 100 mA

 With the EmStat3MUX8-R2 you can connect arrays or other setups made of up to eight working electrodes in two or three electrode cell types.
 If more channels are required, one or more MUX-R2 can be stacked to the EmStatMUX8-R2 for a total of up to 128 channels.

 The potentiostat is controlled as well as powered by USB and is used with PSTrace.
-The MUX can sample different cells at a rate of 25 ms/cell.
-Usually a method needs to be finished to switch the cell but the fast sampling per cell makes it possible to measure time depending techniques, e.g. chronoamperometry, practically simultaneous.
-Via the script window of PSTrace it is also possible to perform a different experiment with each of the channels.
+The MUX8-R2 can sample different cells at a rate of 25 ms/cell.
+Usually a method needs to be finished to switch the cell but the fast sampling per cell makes it possible to measure time depending techniques, e.g. chronoamperometry, practically simultaneously.
+Via the script window of PSTrace it is also possible to perform a different experiment on each of the channels sequentially.

 To make it easier for you to decide, if a multiplexer or a multichannel device is more suitable for your application, we have created a short explanation of multiplexers, multichannels and polypotentiostats.

 |With EmStat potentiostat version|

 The maximum potential difference, that can be applied between WE and RE.